primefaces/primefaces/docs/15_0_0/core/javaAPI.md

-scrollTo(String clientId) | Scrolls to the component with given clientId after ajax request completes. focus(String expression) | Focus the input(s) targeted by the given search expression. resetInputs(Collection<String>/String... expressions) | Resets all UIInput targeted by the search expression(s). multiViewState().clearAll() | Removes all multiViewState within the current session. multiViewState().clearAll(String viewId) | Removes all multiViewState in specific view within the current session. multiViewState().clear(String viewId, Consumer<String> clientIdConsumer) | Removes all multiViewState in specific view within the current session.
+scrollTo(String clientId) | Scrolls to the component with given clientId after ajax request completes. focus(String expression) | Focus the input(s) targeted by the given search expression. resetInputs(Collection<String>/String... expressions) | Resets all UIInput targeted by the search expression(s). resolveWidget(String widgetVar, Consumer<T> callback) | Search for a Widget by the given widgetVar and invokes the callback. multiViewState().clearAll() | Removes all multiViewState within the current session. multiViewState().clearAll(String viewId) | Removes all multiViewState in specific view within the current session. multiViewState().clear(String viewId, Consumer<String> clientIdConsumer) | Removes all multiViewState in specific view within the current session.